KellyZhou-ai/testkelly/README.md

 ## Function
 1. Check your running process for AMA.
+2. Check if the AMA is using old version AMA for Linux 1.10*.
+If so,need to upgrade extention first.
-2. Let you choose if you want to start/enable MDSD process if there is no running MDSD process.
+3. Let you choose if you want to start/enable MDSD process if there is no running MDSD process.
-3. Let you choose if you want to enable telegraf if there is no running telegraf process when performance counter DCR detected.
+4. Let you choose if you want to enable telegraf if there is no running telegraf process when performance counter DCR detected.
-4. Check if it is an Arc server.
+5. Check if it is an Arc server.
-5. For azure VM, collect:
+6. For azure VM, collect:

    -Waagent log